pecorawal/blogmd/redhat/idp/cert+ldap/README.md

 oc get oauth cluster -o yaml | yq '.spec.identityProviders += load(strenv(patch_file))' | oc apply -f -
 rm $patch_file
 ```
+:point_up: Above script adds a *'type'* suffix to the ldap idp config in Openshift oauth.
+If you plan to [expose it](#exposing-your-internal-ldap) and want to test the exposed version, add a new one pointing to the outside version, change the suffix and the *'ldap_host'*.
 ### Adding new users
 If you looked at the [configmap](ldap/deployment.yaml) you easily spotted how you´d add more users, just go about repeating the block below and change the fields.
 Mandatorily *'name'*.
 The password is the sha256 of the clear text.
 ![glauth-config.toml](img/glauth-config.toml.png)